 How to Avoid the Crowds of Tegalalang Rice Terraces

 As one of the most popular things to do in Bali, the Tegalalang Rice Terraces can get very busy at times.
 Bali is considered one of the top solo female travel destinations after all, ensuring that the top Bali points of interest can certainly draw some crowds.
 This is especially true in the mid to late morning times, as many tour groups from Ubud visit at this time.
-If you can make it to the terraces before they come, it’s quite likely that you’ll only share the terraces with a few other people.
+If you’re looking for an Ubud tour yourself, we recommend this discounted private Ubud day tour.
+If you can make it to the terraces before the big tour groups come, it’s quite likely that you’ll only share the terraces with a few other people.

 Be sure to check out our Essential Carry-On Packing List before boarding your flight,